PepeTheFroggie/Soyosource-GridTie-inverter-24V-LCD-replacement/readme.md

 This is a work in progress.
-Onyl for the 24V 1000W soyo inverter with LCD.
+Only for the 24V 1000W soyo inverter with LCD.
 The lcd-less type use other messages.
 Absolutely no liability.
 Your fuckups are your problem.

 Serial console tells you where to connect.
 And use your own wifi credentials, not mine.